Skip to main content

 • Seat height: 785mm

 Motorcycling got a shot in the arm when Yamaha began introducing its modular, budget-priced MT range from 2013 and its mid-range, 689cc, twin cylinder version (there’s also the original 847cc MT-09 triple plus a single) has proved a deserved Europe-wide hit for its lively performance yet unintimidating manners.
-After getting suspension tweaks and a cosmetic refresh in 2017 it was updated again in 2021 prompted by Euro5 which knocked power down a touch (not that you’d notice, the MT is still the ‘bounciest’ bike in the class) while it’s also been restyled to include new LED lights and bigger brakes.
-It has now received a further update for 2023 with a new 5inch TFT dash with smartphone connectivity.
+After getting suspension tweaks and a cosmetic refresh in 2017 it was updated again in 2021 prompted by Euro5 which knocked power down a touch (not that you’d notice) while it was also restyled to include LED lights and bigger brakes.
+It then received a further update for 2023 with a new 5inch TFT dash with smartphone connectivity.
 It’s still one of the very best bikes in the class, but the new Honda Hornet has stolen its thunder, is cheaper and the Yamaha’s starting to show its age.

 The only transverse (or across-the-frame) four-cylinder machine here.
 Honda’s CB is overlooked more than most in this category but is stylish, meaty and impressive value.
 Originally launched as the CB650F in 2014, with 86bhp it was a little softer and novice-friendly than the riotous Hornet it succeeded but was still handsome, competent and, for bigger riders, more substantial than rival 650 twins.
-Updated in 2017 it got a touch more Hornet spirit by way of four extra bhp and more youthful look and was refreshed again for 2020 becoming the CB650R, with tweaks for Euro5 and stripped down ‘Neo Café’ styling to match the CB1000R, CB300R and CB125R.
-It may lack any particularly compelling features but the 95bhp CB is perfectly able, refined, versatile, has a touch of Honda class and, for a four, is good value.
+Updated in 2017 it gained a touch more Hornet spirit by way of four extra bhp and more youthful look and was refreshed again for 2020 becoming the CB650R, with tweaks for Euro5 and stripped down ‘Neo Café’ styling to match the CB1000R, CB300R and CB125R.
+While for 2024 it’s been refreshed subtly again and is now also available with Honda’s ‘E-Clutch’ system.
+The CB may lack any particularly compelling features and the excitement of a Street Triple or MT-09 but it’s perfectly able, refined, versatile, has a touch of Honda class and, for a four, is good value.

 • Engine: 649cc, l/c, transverse four